Thomas Bunbury (British Army officer, born 1791): Biography

 In 1840, after William Hobson, Lieutenant-Governor of New Zealand, suffered a stroke, Bunbury was sent by Gipps to New Zealand with instructions to take over as Lieutenant-Governor if Hobson was incapacitated, but he had recovered.
 Bunbury took the Treaty of Waitangi to the South Island on HMS Herald and took possession of the island.
 He was made a magistrate in 1841 and acted as Deputy Governor in January 1844.
 The Surveyor General, Felton Mathew, when surveying and planning Auckland in 1841, named the tip of a peninsula to the west of the town after him, Point Bunbury, later renamed Point Chevalier.

 Later in 1844 he was sent to India.
 While in transit to Calcutta, his ship was wrecked on the Andaman Islands.
 For his leadership of the 600 odd survivors until they were rescued, he was appointed a Companion of the Order of the Bath.
-He later served in the First Anglo-Sikh War and was present at most of the major battles of the campaign in India, including the Battle of Sobraon.
+He later served in the First Anglo-Sikh War and was present at most of the major battles of the campaign in India—Mudki, Ferozeshah, Sobraon.

-Bunbury retired from the British Army on 31 December 1849 with the rank of lieutenant colonel and returned to England, marrying soon after his arrival in the country.
+Bunbury retired from the British Army on 31 December 1849 with the rank of lieutenant colonel and returned to England, marrying soon after his arrival in the country to Clara Matilda Harriott, daughter of W. H. Harriott.
 He wrote his memoirs which were published in 1861.
 He died early the following year.
+His widow died at North Lodge, Hampton Wick, on 24 January 1903.